ue22-p23/web/notebooks/36-react-samples-nb.md

 #### the HTML is irrelevant

-there is no html file; or rather, there's just one in `public/index.html` and if you look into it, it's vastly empty; actually, the html skeleton is entirely built from the js code, so there's no need for html
+there is no html file; or rather, there's just one in `public/index.html` and if you look into it, it's vastly empty; actually, the html skeleton is **entirely built from the js code**, so there's no need for html

 +++

 #### not quite JS, but JSX

-The biggest surprises are in the JS code, which is actually written in so-called JSX; think of it as a preprocessor that will do a pass on the contents and create a plain JavaScript file from that.
+the biggest surprises are in the JS code, which is actually **written in so-called JSX**; think of it as a preprocessor that will do a pass on the contents and create a plain JavaScript file from that.

 Let us start with a quick reading of the overview that can be found here:
 <https://reactjs.org/docs/introducing-jsx.html>

-Then look at the 2 .js files in the repo; I am sure you can guess what they do !
+then look at these  2 files `App.js` and `Counter.js`
+I am sure you can guess what they do !
 You should notice at least things like

 * the way to import css right from the js side: